iiab/iiab/README.md

 _Internet-in-a-Box (IIAB) greatly welcomes contributions from educators, librarians and [IT/UX/QA people](https://github.com/iiab/iiab/wiki/Technical-Contributors-Guide) of all kinds!_

-If you would like to volunteer, please [make contact](https://internet-in-a-box.org/contributing.html) after looking over ["How can I help?"](https://wiki.iiab.io/go/FAQ#How_can_I_help%3F) at: [FAQ.IIAB.IO](https://wiki.iiab.io/go/FAQ)
+If you would like to volunteer, please [make contact](https://internet-in-a-box.org/contributing.html) after looking over [“How can I help?”](https://wiki.iiab.io/go/FAQ#How_can_I_help%3F) at: [FAQ.IIAB.IO](https://wiki.iiab.io/go/FAQ)

 <!-- To learn about our software architecture, check out our [Contributors Guide](https://github.com/iiab/iiab/wiki/IIAB-Contributors-Guide).-->

-To learn more about our open community architecture for "offline" learning, check out ["What technical documentation exists?"](https://wiki.iiab.io/go/FAQ#What_technical_documentation_exists%3F)
+To learn more about our open community architecture for “offline” learning, check out [“What technical documentation exists?”](https://wiki.iiab.io/go/FAQ#What_technical_documentation_exists%3F)
 FYI we use [Ansible](https://wiki.iiab.io/go/FAQ#What_is_Ansible_and_what_version_should_I_use%3F) <!--as the underlying technology--> to install, deploy, configure and manage the various software components.

-*Thank you for helping us enable offline access to the Internet's free/open knowledge jewels, as well as "Sneakernet-of-Alexandria" distribution of local/indigenous content, when mass media channels do not serve grassroots voices.*
+*Thank you for helping us enable offline access to the Internet's free/open knowledge jewels, as well as “Sneakernet-of-Alexandria” distribution of local/indigenous content, when mass media channels do not serve grassroots voices.*

 ## Versions